grandes-ecoles

 Deduce from the above that $F_n$ extends to $\mathbb{R}$ as a unique polynomial function, whose degree and leading coefficient should be specified.

-QI.A.5 Taylor series Recursive or implicit derivative computation for series coefficients View
+QI.A.5 Sequences and series, recurrence and convergence Recursive or implicit derivative computation for series coefficients View

 Throughout the rest of this problem, we set $T_0(x) = 1$.
 For $n \in \mathbb{N}^*$, we denote by $T_n$ the polynomial function satisfying $T_n(x) = 2^{1-n} F_n(x)$ for all $x \in \mathbb{R}$.